Auriana/TWEB_Project1/DOCUMENTATION.md

       p.btn.btn-lg.black-button {{nbInte}} Interesting
 ```

-As explained before, we use the $scope to render the view : `{{nbSlow}}` becomes the curent number of occurence made by the audience (in the case of the "Slow down" request).
+As explained before, we use the $scope to render the view : `{{nbSlow}}` becomes the current number of occurrence made by the audience (in the case of the "Slow down" request).

 ###4.3 <a name="passing"></a>From home page to presenter/viewer sides###

 Generally, to change the page automatically, we use the javascript propriety `window.location`.
 Besides, it's a bit more complicated when passing from home page to presenter/viewer sides.
 It is indeed necessary to keep the information of the presentation.
 To do that, we put the presentation's id into the URL.
-The callback function checks if the previous call was successful, validates the form, loads the PDF file, and finally switches the page.
+The call-back function checks if the previous call was successful, validates the form, loads the PDF file, and finally switches the page.

 ##5. <a name="loading"></a>PDF loading and displaying##